ryangomberg/ryangomberg/README.md

 - Fall 2025 - Summer 2026: Take SOA Exams; work at an internship program and/or entry-level job OR work on self-motivated projects.
 - Fall 2026+: Continue working (if applicable) or start a Master's program at SDSU or UCSD.
 Participate in any university driven research in Applied Mathematics.

-By taking SOA Exams, I would be better prepared to assume an Acturial or Accounting position, which will be supported by my skills in programming (MATLAB/Python/R).
+By taking SOA Exams, I would be better prepared to assume an Acturial or Data Analyst/Scientist position, which will be supported by my skills in programming (MATLAB/Python/R).

-One small project I have just started undertaking is to model a Boolean Neural Network using PyTorch and using Neural Networks on the MNIST Image Processing Dataset.
-Afterward, I would also like to work on a large dataset that culminates data querying (SQL), exploratory data analysis, machine learning practices, and summarizing findings using visualization software.
-This work reinforces my knowledge of SQL and Python, as alluded to in the Technical Skills Section.
-Ultimately, these projects will further prepare myself for more roles in machine learning/data science and improve my ability to learn new, advanced techniques on my own.

-More broadly, I wish to develop a well-rounded foundation in both analytic and technical skills while open myself to as many opportunities as possible--without stretching myself too thin.
+More broadly, I wish to develop a well-rounded foundation in both analytic and technical skills while opening myself to as many opportunities as possible--without stretching myself too thin.

 #### Technical Skills: R, MATLAB, Python, Excel, LaTeX